 Brief history

 LRAPA, in consultation with DEQ and the U.S. Environmental Protection Agency, is responsible for ensuring that Lane County communities comply with federal air quality health standards, including enacting plans to restore healthy air quality in any area violating standards.
 LRAPA conducts air monitoring, permitting and compliance, inspection and enforcement, and regulates open burning and asbestos abatement throughout Lane County.
 It also has a woodstove advisory program, an open burning advisory and conducts special projects focused on air quality.
 The agency is funded from local dues from Lane County and the cities of Lane County, industrial and other permitting fees, and LRAPA coordinates with DEQ to obtain EPA funding and state general funds.

-The permit streamlining rules explained in this document were adopted by the LRAPA Board on October 14, 2008 and January 12, 2010.
+The permit streamlining rules provided at the end of this document were adopted by the LRAPA Board of Directors on October 14, 2008 and January 12, 2010 and have been in effect in Lane County since their adoption.
 The Environmental Quality Commission and DEQ have oversight authority to ensure LRAPA meets Clean Air Act requirements.
 The State Implementation Plan is the State of Oregon Clean Air Act Implementation Plan as adopted by EQC under OAR 340-200-0040 and approved by EPA.
-EQC approves and directs DEQ to submit all LRAPA rules to EPA as SIP Amendments.
+The EQC’s role is to review LRAPA rules to determine if they are in compliance with state law and the Clean Air Act, approve those rules if they comply, and submit approved rules to EPA for federal approval as State Implementation Plan amendments.
 Though this is not the case here, an exception to this requirement allows the DEQ to approve any LRAPA rules that are verbatim restatements of rules that the EQC has already approved.

+Typically, DEQ submits LRAPA rules to the EQC for incorporation into the State Implementation Plan upon adoption by the LRAPA Board.
+However, in this case, DEQ determined that the public notice process held jointly by DEQ and LRAPA several years ago did not meet requirements for State Implementation Plan rules, which are above and beyond requirements for normal rulemaking.
+Performing rulemaking is resource intensive and DEQ was unable to perform the additional public notice requirements until now.

 Regulated parties

-The regulated parties are permitted sources identified in LRAPA’s Title 37 – Air Contaminant Discharge Permits as well as sources subject to Title V Operating Permit requirements.
+The regulated parties are permitted sources identified in LRAPA’s Title 37 rules for Air Contaminant Discharge Permits as well as sources subject to Title V Operating Permit requirements.